thuyanduong-flatiron/lecture-starter-code/Mod1/7-ORMs/README.md

 #### SQL Practice
-- Write the SQL to create tables for Books (id, title, author_id) and Authors (id, name)
+- Write the SQL to create tables for Authors (id, name) and Books (id, title, author_id)
+- Write the SQL to create a new author, given the author's name
+- Write the SQL to create a new book, given the book's title and author's id
 - Write the SQL to get all Authors
-- Write the SQL to create a new author, given the author's name
+- Write the SQL to update a Book's title (given it's id)
-- Write the SQL to get all Books by a given author, given the author's id
+- Write the SQL to delete a Book (given it's title)
-- Write the SQL to get all Books by a given author, given the author's name
+- Write the SQL to get all Books by an author, given the author's name
-- Write the SQL to update a Book's title